IgnacioCarlucho/Double_QPID/README.md

 python main.py
 ```

-This simulation is speed up for doing easier trials, they can be slowed down using gazebo.
+This simulation is speed up for doing faster trials, they can be slowed down using gazebo.

 ### Husky